 20 Jun 5 Distinguishing Traits Employers look for in a Prospective New Hire

-There are certain traits that make you successful in a job.
+Certain traits make you successful in a job.

-In my previous article, I shared some insights on 6 biggest job application mistakes you must avoid at all costs.
-A gentleman reached out to me after reading the article to ask if I could write a follow-up piece on what employers look for when hiring.
+In my previous article, I shared some insights on the 6 biggest job application mistakes you must avoid at all costs.
+After reading the article, a gentleman reached out to me to ask if I could write a follow-up piece on what employers look for when hiring.

-I have had the pleasure of participating in numerous recruitment processes both through personal engagements with institutions like President Obama’s Young African Leaders Initiative (YALI) West Africa and through SFAN’s job placement initiatives.
+I have enjoyed participating in numerous recruitment processes, both through personal engagements with institutions like President Obama’s Young African Leaders Initiative (YALI) West Africa and through SFAN’s job placement initiatives.

 Regardless of size, industry, or legal structure, the five traits below are distinguishing traits many employers look for in a prospective new hire.

 First, Smartness – clever, witty, or readily effective attitude

 The first of the distinguishing traits employers look for in a prospective new hire is smartness.
-Whenever we sit down with a client for a briefing, this is one of the traits mentioned again and again.
+Whenever we sit down with a client for a briefing, this is one of the traits mentioned repeatedly.
 The reason is simple — employers want someone who can get the job done.
-In this era of accelerated change, overwhelming complexity, and uncertain work environment, very few employers have enough time to teach a candidate everything he or she needs to know.
-It’s no longer enough to focus on the job description, you need experience and mastery of other transferable skills like social media, communication, email, etc. Therefore, your ability to demonstrate both industry competence and related functional leadership will set you apart.
+In this era of accelerated change, overwhelming complexity, and uncertain work environment, very few employers have enough time to teach a candidate everything they need to know.
+It’s no longer enough to focus on the job description; you need experience and mastery of other transferable skills like social media, communication, email, etc. Therefore, your ability to demonstrate both industry competence and related functional leadership will set you apart.

-Second, Passion – strong and barely controllable desire
+Second, Passion – a strong and barely controllable desire.